tari-project/bulletproofs-plus/README.md

 when employing batch verification; exponential gains range from 37% to 79% for batch sizes from 2 to 256 proofs.

-Extended commitments add virtually no overhead in single or aggregated range proof creation or verification time, neither in batched verification time, when compared to regular Pedersen commitments.
+Extended commitments add virtually no overhead in single or aggregated range proof creation or verification time, neither in batched verification time, nor when compared to regular Pedersen commitments.

-Mask/blinding factor recovery adds moderate (5% for single proof-verification with extension degree zero) to significant (22% for 256 single batched proofs verification with extension degree two) overhead to verification performance; comparisons were made without activating the recovery feature.
+Mask/blinding factor recovery adds moderate (5% for single proof-verification with extension degree zero) to significant (22% for 256 single batched proofs verification with extension degree two) overhead to verification performance; comparisons below were made without activating the recovery feature.
+Deactivating proof verification for a "mask-recovery-only" mode of operation is possible and omits the expensive multi-exponentiation multiplication, resulting in a strictly linear performance.

 **Note:** The test results listed here are relative; the numbers are not absolute.
 The tests were run on an Intel(R) Core(TM) i7-7820HQ CPU laptop without using the `simd_backend` feature.

 ### Aggregated 64-bit range proof creation

+_**Notes:**_
+- Median values are used for comparison.
+- In the headings and legends:
+  - `ed_0` means extension degree zero
+  - `ed_1` means extension degree one
+  - `ed_2` means extension degree two

 #### BP vs. BP+ (creation)